-The address on the SF-424 (#8d) must match the address associated with the DUNS/Unique Entity ID number (#8c)!
+The address on the SF-424 (#8d) must match the address associated with the Unique Entity ID number (#8c)!
 The following instructions for completing the SF-424 to accompany a NAWCA proposal supersede those on the back of the SF-424.

-CELL NUMBER and TITLE INSTRUCTIONS

-1. Type of Submission Check "Application"

-2. Type of Application Check "New"

-3. Date Received Enter date completing SF-424

-4. Applicant Identifier Leave blank

-5. a.
-Employer Identification Leave blank

-CELL NUMBER and TITLE INSTRUCTIONS 5. b.
+CELL NUMBER and TITLE INSTRUCTIONS 1.
+Type of Submission Check "Application" 2.
+Type of Application Check "New" 3.
+Date Received Enter date completing SF-424 4.
+Applicant Identifier Leave blank 5. a.
+Employer Identification Leave blank 5. b.
 Federal Award Identifier Leave blank 6.
 Date Received by State Leave blank 7.
 State Application Identifier Leave blank 8.
 Applicant Information (a-f) Complete all required information in sections a-f 9.
 Type of Applicant Complete for your organization 10.
 Name of Federal Agency Enter "DOI-U.S. Fish and Wildlife Service" 11.
-Catalog of Federal Domestic Assistance Enter "15.623" and "North American Wetlands Conservation Number and Title Fund'' 12.
-Funding Opportunity Number/Title: Enter "F23AS00009" and "NAWCA 2023-2 US Standard Grants" 13.
+Catalog of Federal Domestic Assistance Enter "15.623" and "North American Wetlands Conservation Number and Title Fund" 12.
+Funding Opportunity Number/Title: Enter "F25AS00003" and "NAWCA 2025-1 US Standard Grants" 13.
 Competition Identification Number/Title: Will automatically fill in from #12 14.
 Areas Affected by Project Enter only information for "Counties and States" that the tract(s) are included in; if tract(s) are unknown, then list all counties within the project area or indicate 'statewide' if applicable 15.
 Descriptive Title of Applicant's Project Enter title of proposal 16.
 Congressional Districts of Applicant/Project Enter information for a and b.
 17. Proposed Project Start and End Dates Enter proposed project start and end dates.
 18. Estimated Funding Do not include non-match \$ .
 In "a", include only NAWCA grant \$.
 In "b-e", include only matching partner \$.
 For "e- Other", include private organizations, etc. Leave "f-Program Income" blank 19.
-Is Application Subject to Review by State EO Required to answer but only applicable to states 12372 Process?
+Is Application Subject to Review by State EO 12372 Process?
 Required to answer but only applicable to states 20.
-Is Applicant Delinquent on any Federal Required to answer Debt?
-1 21.
+Is Applicant Delinquent on any Federal Debt?
+Required to answer 21.
 Authorized Representative SIGNATURE AND DATE REQUIRED by the authorized representative of the applicant organization.
 We will not accept a typed signature.